andrewsalveson/CaptainHook/README.md

 Captain Hook provides a system for handling files pre-push.
 You can specify file extensions that should be handled pre-push, and pipe them to a remote service or a local program or script.

-Meaningful responses from services or local programs will get added to a diff report that is stored under the commit hash at `.git/caphook/diffs/[diff hash].html`
+Meaningful responses from services or local programs will get added to an HTML diff report that is stored within the git folder under the commit hash at `.git/caphook/diffs/[diff hash].html`

 ## usage